tidb-incubator/TiBigData/docs/design/2020-05-18-real-time-wide-table.md

 ![image alt text](imgs/real-time-wide-table/Materialized-View.png)

-Inevitably， it occurs to us that it's a suitable way to use `INSERT ...
+Inevitably, it occurs to us that it's a suitable way to use `INSERT ...
 ON DUPLICATE KEY UPDATE`
 However, Flink SQL doesn't support the statement `INSERT ...
 ON DUPLICATE KEY UPDATE`.
 So we need to find an alternative way to achieve `INSERT ...
-ON DUPLICATE KEY UPDATE` semantics in TiDBDynamicTable.
+ON DUPLICATE KEY UPDATE` semantics in `TiDBDynamicTable`.

 ## Detailed Design